Characterizing The Limits of Linear Modeling of Non-Linear Swarm Behaviors

 and similarly for $y$.
 We now write an expression for $\tau_h^1$:

-where $\bar{v_h}$ is the robot phototaxis velocity, specified in the input configuration, and $\ExpectedAcqXY$ is the expected distance from the nest.
-Note that $\bar{v_h}$ is \emph{not} a free parameter, because it can be obtained from controller input configuration.
+$v_h$ is the robot phototaxis velocity, specified in the input configuration, and $\dtwonorm{\ExpectedAcqXY - \NestXY}$ is the expected distance an acquired block will be from the center of the nest. $d_{cr}$ is the distance the homing path is shortened due to the employed congestion reduction strategy, and is straightforward to calculate from the arena geometry.

-$d_{cr}$ is the distance the homing path is shortened due to the employed congestion reduction strategy, and is straightforward from the arena geometry.
-We provide an example here for a square arena (RN, PL scenarios in this work); similar calculations can be done for the other arena shapes.
-Using a square nest of length $L$, without loss of generality we find the average distance to the origin of a randomly selected point in a region $R\coloneqq \{(x,y) : 0 \le y \le x \le L/2\}$ that is a triangle 1/8 of the nest.
-The uniform density on this region is then:
+We provide an example of computing $d_{cr}$ for a square arena, which in this work corresponds to the RN and PL scenarios; similar calculations can be done for the other arena shapes.
+Using a square nest of length $L$, without loss of generality we find the average distance to the origin of a randomly selected point in a region